vaimo/composer-patches/docs/USAGE_ADVANCED.md

 The first dependency version will be used for the bundled patches {{version}} value.

-## Patches: defining patches with strict path strip level
+## Strict Path Strip Level

 By default, the patcher will try to apply the patch with several path stripping options - in some cases this is not something that one wants to allow - for example: if the patch is in full extent just creating new files, it might end up creating them to wrong directories.

 In some cases, some patches might have unconventional path definitions that derive from other project patches.
 Rather than changing the global settings, it's possible to define custom ones for just one patch.

 ```json
 {